nmklotas/GitLabCLI/README.md

 What is GitLabCLI ?
 * It's a cross platform GitLab command line tool to quickly & naturally perform frequent tasks on GitLab project.
-* It does not force you to hand craft json or use other unnatural ways (for example ids) like other CLI's to interact with GitLab.
+* It does not force you to hand craft json or use other unnatural ways (for example ids, concatenating of strings) like other CLI's to interact with GitLab.
 * It does not have any dependencies.
 * It's self contained .NET core application - you don't need to have .NET installed for it to work.